Check the semester schedule to see which of these courses is being offered.

 This course is focused on writing skills and applications for all forms of mass media including journalism (news) and persuasive writing (advertising copy).
 Topics include basic principles of writing, analysis of factual information, the concept of news and careers in writing for mass media.
 Prerequisite: ENGL 109.

 3D GRAPHICS AND ANIMATION II (3)

-Expand and refine skills acquired in MART 148 to develop and produce advanced animation projects.
+A continuation of 3D graphics and animation studies, geared towards developing and producing advanced animation projects by expanding and refining skills acquired in MART 148.
 Topics include advanced techniques and tools for 3D modeling, texturing, and rigging.
-Prerequisite MART 148 or permission.
+Prerequisite MART 148.